terraform-ibm-modules/terraform-ibm-watsonx-governance/README.md

 <!-- Replace this heading with the name of the root level module (the repo name) -->
 ## terraform-ibm-watsonx-governance

-This module supports provisioning the watsonx.governance instance with a selectable service plan.
+This module supports provisioning the watsonx Governance instance with a selectable service plan.

 ### Usage